joethei/obsidian-link-favicon/README.md

 the [renderMarkdown](https://marcus.se.net/obsidian-plugin-docs/api/classes/MarkdownRenderer#rendermarkdown)
 Method this plugin will add favicons to your external links.
 If you want no link favicons in your plugin either add `no-favicon` to your source path when calling the method.
-Or specify the Attribute `data-no-favicon` on your link.
+Or specify the Attribute `data-no-favicon` on your link element.